Labor Force Participation Rate

 Labor force participation rate is an important indicator of an economy’s health, with a higher participation rate usually being a sign of a healthier economy.
 More people participating in the labor force generally means more people supporting those who are unable to work, whether because of age or disability status.
 Labor force participation also has fiscal implications for governments at every level.
 As more people are engaged in the labor force, this means more people to pay taxes—referred to as broadening the tax base.
 Conversely, fewer people in the labor force means fewer people paying taxes, which requires governments to either raise taxes to maintain spending levels or make funding cuts, hurting many of the core services upon which we all rely.

-Labor force participation has been on a gradual decline in both Oklahoma and the country as a whole since the turn of the century.
-Much of this decline has been due to our aging population, while other recent contributing factors are child care responsibilities and COVID-related disabilities.
-With the strong post-COVID economic recovery, Oklahoma’s labor force participation rate in June 2023 reached its highest rate – 61.4 percent – since March 2018.
+As a result of an aging population and other factors, labor force participation had been declining steadily in both Oklahoma and the nation as a whole for most of the 21st century but rebounded in the aftermath of COVID-19.
+Oklahoma’s labor force participation rate in September 2023 reached its highest rate – 63.3 percent – since December 2009, while the national rate remained below its pre-COVID level through June 2024.
 Workforce investments like expanding access to child care, increasing the value of the Earned Income Tax Credit, and creating a paid family and medical leave program can strengthen labor participation rates.